mutaphysis/racingrobots/rules.md

  Robots hit by a laser gain one damage token
  Robots that have accumulated 9 damage tokens are removed from the board, one life is substracted

- The robot restarts from his save marker with two damage tokens beginning of next turn
+ The robot restarts from his save marker with two damage tokens beginning of next round

 Phase 7 - Save phase
  Any robot touching a wrench field is saved, ie his save marker is placed onto this field